PASTORAL MESSAGE

 Living Church

-Empowering
+Empowering all around

-all around us
+us

-the presence and joy of the Holy Spirit,
+with the presence and joy of

-Christ to the world,
+proclaiming Christ to the

-being faithful to our mission.
+and being faithful to our

-May
+May I

 With